jumpingfridgefoundation/Simplex_book_markup/README.md

 - **Version:** 2.0
 - **Authors:** JumpingFridge Foundation Accessibility Research Team

-**Contact Information:**
-For questions, suggestions, or contributions to SBM development, please contact the JumpingFridge Foundation through official channels.

 **License:**
 This specification is governed by the SimplexBook Community Access License (SCAL) v2.0, which allows free use for Readers and Players while permitting commercial Parser development under specific terms.